 A flat-plate fish screen was assumed for each potential Main Pump Station site.
-The length of the flatplate fish screen was preliminarily sized based on assumed usable water depth at the minimum Sacramento River flow.
-Water surface elevations used for preliminary design were determined from the

-Central Valley Floodplain Evaluation and Delineation Program HEC-RAS model.
+The length of the flat-plate fish screen was preliminarily sized based on assumed usable water depth at the minimum Sacramento River flow.
+Water surface elevations used for preliminary design were determined from the Central Valley Floodplain Evaluation and Delineation Program HEC-RAS model.
 Precise river bottom elevations were not available at the time of this feasibility study.
-Approximate river bottom elevations were determined from publicly available data.
+Approximate river bottom elevations were determined from publicly available river cross-section data.
 When a site is selected and the future project moves into detailed design, bathymetry surveys must be completed to determine actual river bottom elevations in advance of progressing facility layouts.

-The fish screen design criteria and guidelines issued by California Department of Fish and Wildlife (CDFW) and National Oceanic and Atmospheric Administration (NOAA) - National Marine Fisheries Service (NMFS) for salmonids include guidance from NOAA Fisheries West Coast Region Anadromous Salmonid Passage Design Manual.
+The fish screen design criteria and guidelines issued by CDFW and National Oceanic and Atmospheric Administration (NOAA)-NMFS for salmonids include guidance from NOAA Fisheries West Coast Region Anadromous Salmonid Passage Design Manual (NMFS 2022).
 These guidelines are generally supported by U.S. Fish and Wildlife Service (USFWS) and include the following: